Ever wondered how social media celebrities or popular bloggers gain millions of views and shares?

 Write your ideas down and start creating a 10 X better post that should be:

 - More thorough – do comprehensive research and interview experts.
 Discuss multiple angles on how to approach the topic.
-Above all, provide real-life examples and actionable tips.
+Above all, provide strong arguments, real-life examples and actionable tips.

 - Relevant – older posts may include outdated examples, statistics, and references.
 Replace them with fresher ones that will be relevant to your readers.

 - Improve its design – use custom images, animations, and illustrations that will spruce your content up and make it easier to consume.

 Write Magnetic Headlines